Report all of your credit, debit card or cash sales income to HMRC using the Card Transaction Programme.

 - what you own, including your home, other property, land, vehicles, investments and money in the bank

 - what you already owe, including mortgages, loans, credit cards

-If you can’t pay the full amount don’t submit your disclosure or payment until you have spoken to HMRC.
+If you cannot pay the full amount do not submit your disclosure or payment until you’ve spoken to HMRC.

 After HMRC receives your disclosure

 Accepting your disclosure

 HMRC anticipates that the vast majority of disclosures will be accepted.
 If HMRC is satisfied that you’ve made a full disclosure, they’ll accept it as quickly as possible.

 When they receive your disclosure, HMRC will send you an acknowledgment as soon as possible.
 HMRC will then consider the disclosure under the terms of the Card Transaction Programme.